catllian/cse15l-lab-reports/week1labreport.md

 # Week 1 Lab Report

 # Installing VSCode
-If you choose not to download Visual Studio Code for your personal computer, you can choose to use the program on the lab computers, and can skip this section.
+If you choose not to download Visual Studio Code for your personal computer, you can use the program on the lab computers, and skip this section.

-If you are going to download VS Code for your personal computer, then you will go to this link [https://code.visualstudio.com/](https://code.visualstudio.com/).
+If you are going to download VS Code for your personal computer, go to this link [https://code.visualstudio.com/](https://code.visualstudio.com/).
 You will download the setup for your specific operating system.
 You can keep the default choices for the setup when installing.
 When VSCode is open, it should look like this: